Shadofisher/GCodeGeneratorTools/README.md

 The first application generates a generic Gcode file form an image (.data format from gimp) and takses the following arguments:

-gcodegenerate XPixels YPixel Xmm Ymm Inputfile OutpotFile
+gcodegenerate XPixels YPixel Xmm Ymm Inputfile OutputFile

 The second application will take as input  GCode file and optimise it in terms of paths